Quality control of finished products. Product quality control, which cannot be neglected

 1. Concept and types of product quality control

-production operational control over compliance with the established technological regime, and sometimes interoperational acceptance of products;
+operational production control over compliance with the established technological regime, and sometimes inter-operational acceptance of products;

 control of models and prototypes;

-control of finished products (parts, small assembly units, sub-assemblies, assemblies, blocks, products).
+control of finished products (parts, small assembly units, subassemblies, assemblies, blocks, products).

 Incoming product quality control, definition, concept

-appointment, main tasks, organization of incoming control,
+purpose, main tasks, organization of incoming control,

 efficiency